tumblr/policy/privacy-policy.md

     http://www.google.com/analytics/learn/privacy.html

-    Also for your convience, you may view the Chartbeat Terms of Service:
+    Also for your convenience, you may view the Chartbeat Terms of Service:

     https://chartbeat.com/terms/